 TwoDay Method® is a fertility awareness method of family planning that uses cervical secretions to indicate fertility.
-A woman using the TwoDay Method checks for cervical secretions at least twice a day.
-If she notices secretions of any type, color, or consistency either “today” or “yesterday,” she considers herself fertile.
-A woman can use a simple card to help her keep track of the days she has secretions.
+A TwoDay Method user checks for cervical secretions at least twice a day.
+If they notice secretions of any type, color, or consistency either “today” or “yesterday,” today is considered a fertile day.
+A simple card is used to note observations and keep track of the days with secretions.

 Secretions are a reliable indicator of fertility.
 When a woman has cervical secretions, she is potentially fertile and can become pregnant from unprotected intercourse.
 TwoDay Method appeals to women who want to use a hormone-free method regardless of cycle length.
 The TwoDay Method was developed for women interested in a natural approach that relies on their body’s signs and symptoms of fertility.